 Diving is a popular sport, and divers can be found in areas shared with recreational boaters.
 As diving's popularity increases, it becomes more important for both boaters and divers to take special precautions.

-As a boat operator, you should:
+As a vessel operator, you should:

 - Be able to recognize a diver-down flag, a red flag with a white diagonal stripe, floating in the area of the divers.